ceramicnetwork/CEA/working-groups/ceramic-governance/charter.md

 - **Discussions**: The group will use the [#ceramic-governance-wg](https://discord.gg/s5TfHct) Discord channel on the Ceramic Discord server for discussions and chat.
 This channel is available to anyone in the CEA.

+- **Proposals**: The group will produce official Ceramic Governance proposals in the form of [CIPs](http://github.com/ceramicnetwork/cip).

 ## Sponsors

 - Michael Sena ([@michaelsena](http://github.com/michaelsena))